wtPLSQL/wtPLSQL/docs/About.md

 ### Oracle Database Objects
 [Some of the (database) objects that schemas can contain are Packages, Procedures, Functions, Triggers, and Views.](https://docs.oracle.com/database/122/CNCPT/tables-and-table-clusters.htm#GUID-7567BE77-AFC0-446C-832A-FCC1337DEED8)

-utPLSQL V1 and V2 targeted PL/SQL packages for the testing.
-However, other database objects need to be tested as well.
-PL/SQL procedures and functions that are created outside of packages need to be tested.
+Many kinds of database objects need to be tested, not just packages.
 Triggers containing PL/SQL need to be tested.
-With the addition of inline functions in SQL, views can contain PL/SQL as well.
+With the addition of [inline functions in SQL](https://docs.oracle.com/en/database/oracle/oracle-database/12.2/sqlrf/SELECT.html#GUID-CFA006CA-6FF1-4972-821E-6996142A51C6), views can contain PL/SQL as well.
 [Oracle Type Bodies](https://docs.oracle.com/database/122/ADOBJ/object-methods.htm#ADOBJ00202) also include PL/SQL procedures and functions.
 All of these database objects can be tested with wtPSQL.

 In the wtPLSQL framework, the DBOUT can be any of the following PL/SQL objects:
 * Packages